Hiking the Crouching Lion Trail on Oʻahu, Hawaiʻi

 Warning

-I say this to encourage you to be safe, but also to turn back if you or anyone in your party is not comfortable proceeding.
+That being said, I only say this to encourage safe decision-making, but also to recommend stopping here if someone in your party is not comfortable proceeding.

 Crouching Lion Trail